alonzoc1/planet-reborn/README.md

 - [X] Set up basic landscaping tools that's needed for creating different segments of a level.
 - [X] Add cinemachine and a few other useful tools from Unity.
 It should make it a lot easier to work on the animation/rigging portion of the project.
 - [X] Lock the mouse to the center of the screen when playing.
 - [ ] Migrate to the latest LTS version and fix any small inconsistences.
+I won't be add anymore features until we're set on which LTS engine we're going to use for Unity.